Does MIPS provide cover for telehealth?

 Yes, under MIPS' Indemnity Insurance Policy, telehealth is covered, however subject to defined guidelines.
 In most cases you do not need to contact MIPS to request assessment and approval, but in some cases, this may be a requirement.

-MIPS Membership benefits (including insurance covers) extend to technology-based health services subject to the following guidelines:
+MIPS Membership benefits (including insurance cover) extend to technology-based health services subject to the following guidelines:

 - You and the patient are located in Australia